arungudelli/angularjswiki/content/en/fontawesome/fa-envelope-open-text.md

-## Change Envelope Open Text icon size
+## Change fa-envelope-open-text icon size
-To increase Envelope Open Text font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-envelope-open-text.
+To increase fa-envelope-open-text font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-envelope-open-text.

 Increase in icon size will be relative to their parent container.